es-g/airbnb_london/README.md

-# Airbnb listings in London during pandemic
+#What Do Airbnb Listings Look Like during Pandemic?

 ## Installation
 To be able to visualise geographic data, you should have geopandas library installed.
 Here is the Installation [Guide](https://geopandas.org/install.html)